Revision Facelift in Brazil: specialised secondary facelift for those who have already had a facelift

 The most important principle of closure in the secondary lift is: all tension must be borne by the deep tissues, never by the skin.
 The skin is simply redraped over the new structure, without stretching.
 This is what ensures fine scars and a natural result, without a "pulled" appearance.

-Application of the hemostatic mesh
+Application of the haemostatic mesh

-Recovery from the secondary facial lift
+Recovery from a secondary facelift

 The recovery from the secondary lift is very similar to that of the primary lift, with some particularities: